 The first is the Historic French Quarter Easter Parade.
-The society ladies of town dress in their finest with elaborate Easter baskets and giant bonnets.
-They parade the streets in mostly mule drawn carriages (and a pink Cadillac).
-They throw bunnies and gifts to the crowd and then parade into the St. Louis Cathedral for mass.
+The society ladies of town dress in their finest and hold elaborate Easter baskets and wear giant bonnets.
+They parade the streets in mule-drawn carriages and a pink Cadillac.
+They throw bunnies and gifts to the crowd and then march into the St. Louis Cathedral for mass.
 After mass, they scoot around the corner for a party.

 Soon after the Chris Owens French Quarter Easter Parade begins.
 Chris Owens, a staple of the French Quarter, leads large floats, Elvi, llamas, and dance squads on a big loop.